MikeInnes/blog/_drafts/vocab.md

 [plot – zipf’s law]

 The shape of this graph can also be to our advantage.
 It shows that a word twice as far down the list gets used roughly half as often, an effect known as [Zipf’s law](https://en.wikipedia.org/wiki/Zipf%27s_law).
-So a word’s rank gives an idea of its usage, which in turn affects how likely you are to recognise it.
+So a word’s rank gives an idea of its popularity, which in turn affects how likely you are to recognise it.
 That makes it possible to talk about your confidence in different parts of the list, separating the common and uncommon words, rather than dealing with all of them at once.

 [plot – sigmoid curve]